puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Boolean`

 Manage the DNF module.
-This only makes sense on distributions that use DNF package manager, such as EL8 or Fedora.
-It also requires Puppet 5.5.20+ or Puppet 6.15.0+ since they ship the dnfmodule provider.
+This only makes sense on distributions that use DNF package manager, such as EL8, EL9 or Fedora.

 Default value: `false`